JoinMarket-Org/joinmarket-clientserver/README.md

 You should now be able to run the scripts like `python wallet-tool.py` etc., just as you did in the previous Joinmarket version.

-Alternative to this "quickstart": follow the [install guide](docs/INSTALL.md).
+Alternative to this "quickstart" (including for MacOS): follow the [install guide](docs/INSTALL.md).

 ### Upgrade for segwit